6 More Advanced Ways to Improve Your WordPress Security

 In the left pane, right-click on the file and go to “Open”.

-• Scroll down to around line 49, and you should see your salt keys.
+• Scroll down to around line 49; you should see your SALT keys.

 • Important: If any of them say “put your unique phrase here”, it means you don’t have a salt key for that line.
 To fix this, go to https://api.wordpress.org/secret-key/1.1/salt/, which will generate a new set for you.
 Now just copy/paste that code into your wp-config.php file where the old code used to be, re-upload to your server and test your site is still working as it did before.